Atul-Senapati/91Degrees/components/constants/terms_conditions.md

 ## 10. GOVERNING LAW AND JURISDICTION

 These Terms shall be governed by and construed in accordance with the laws of India.
-Any dispute arising under these Terms shall be subject to the exclusive jurisdiction of the courts located in [Your City/Jurisdiction], India.
+Any dispute arising under these Terms shall be subject to the exclusive jurisdiction of the courts located in Narayanpatna, Koraput ,Odisha, India.

 ## 11. CHANGES TO THESE TERMS